JonneSaloranta/TankFull/README.md

 ## Contribution

-To contribute to the Refuel Data Tracker, follow these steps:
+To contribute to the TankFull Tracker, follow these steps:

 1. Fork this repository.